Utkarsh182003/AI-Agent-Using-Ollama/README.md

-# MedAI Agent Suite
+# Multi-Agent AI System

-A modular, multi-agent AI system for automating and validating medical research article writing, summarization, and data sanitization using LLaMA models via Ollama, with a user-friendly Streamlit interface.
+A modular, multi-agent AI system for text summarization, research article writing, and data sanitization using LLaMA models via Groq, with a user-friendly Streamlit interface.

 ---